ficusjs/ficusjs-docs/src/components/props.md

 ---
 # Props

 You pass props as HTML attributes on the component and then get access to them inside your component's JavaScript with `this.props`.

 Props must be defined using camel-case but set as kebab-case in HTML.
+Values are converted between Javascript types and HTML attributes.

-Props will be observed by default which means they react to changes.
+Props are observed by default which means they react to changes and trigger re-renders.

 ```html
 <example-component class-name="a-class" required="true"></example-component>